Honoring Our History. Forming Our Future.

-In 1960, 92 students enrolled in the first class at North Carolina Wesleyan College.
+In 1960, 92 students enrolled in the first class at North Carolina Wesleyan University.
 The first yearbook, North Carolina Wesleyan, was published in 1962 with a very moving dedication to the city of Rocky Mount, North Carolina.

-“The students of North Carolina Wesleyan College dedicate this, the first annual to you—the citizens of Rocky Mount.
+“The students of North Carolina Wesleyan University dedicate this, the first annual to you—the citizens of Rocky Mount.
 In the words of Bishop Paul N. Garber, you have dreamed the dreams and seen the visions.
 Now, we trust, you are beginning to see the material substance of those dreams.
 As our campus develops into a living reality, we, the students, offer our gratitude for the confidence in us which you have shown.
 Your belief in democracy and tolerance extended to everyone has become a goal for us to uphold while we organize and function in our different capacities.
 The tradition of persevering in the face of seemingly unsurmountable obstacles and always retaining faith in the future and honest effort has been a stimulus for the students and faculty of our college to exert themselves to their fullest to fulfill your dream and vision.”

 Almost sixty-five years later, those sentiments still hold true.
-North Carolina Wesleyan College will celebrate its 65th year with its annual Founders’ Day on October 25, 2021.
-“Our yearly Founders’ Day celebration pays tribute to our rich Methodist heritage, our liberal arts foundation and the community who dedicated immense time and resources to make North Carolina Wesleyan College the institution it is today.
+North Carolina Wesleyan University will celebrate its 65th year with its annual Founders’ Day on October 25, 2021.
+“Our yearly Founders’ Day celebration pays tribute to our rich Methodist heritage, our liberal arts foundation and the community who dedicated immense time and resources to make North Carolina Wesleyan University the institution it is today.
 We also acknowledge those who are currently selfless with their guidance and financial contributions, raising our beautiful College to the next level,” stated Dr. Evan D. Duff , President.

 The 65th Founding Anniversary Celebration was held on Monday, October 25, 2021 in Minges Auditorium of The Dunn Center.
 Dr. A. Hope Williams, President of North Carolina Independent Colleges and Universities was the featured speaker.